/ tool-comparisons / Netlify vs Hetzner for Solo Developers

 For static sites and frontends, use Netlify.
 Paying for Hetzner and spending hours configuring Nginx to serve static files makes zero sense when Netlify does it free with better performance.

 For full-stack applications where you want maximum value per dollar, Hetzner is hard to beat.
-A EUR 5/month VPS can run your entire stack.
+A sub-EUR-5/month VPS can run your entire stack.
 Pair it with a tool like Coolify or Kamal if you want a nicer deployment experience, and you've got a production environment that costs a fraction of managed platforms.

 The common solo developer pattern is Netlify for the frontend and Hetzner for the backend.
 You get the best of both worlds: zero-friction frontend deploys and an affordable, powerful server for everything else.